MinchinWeb/openttd-minchinweb/MetaLibrary/ReadMe.txt

         .Restart()
             - Sends the SpiralWalker back to the starting tile .Walk()
             - Move out, one tile at a time.
-Returns the Tile ths SpiralWalker is on
+Returns the Tile the SpiralWalker is on
         .GetStart()
             - Returns the tile the SpiralWalker is starting on .GetStage()
-            - Returns the Stage ths SpiralWalker is on (basically, the line segments its completed plus one; it takes four to complete a revolution) .GetTile()
+            - Returns the Stage the SpiralWalker is on (basically, the line segments its completed plus one; it takes four to complete a revolution) .GetTile()
-            - Returns the Tile ths SpiralWalker is on .GetStep()
+            - Returns the Tile the SpiralWalker is on .GetStep()
-            - Returns the number of steps ths SpiralWalker has done
+            - Returns the number of steps the SpiralWalker has done

 [Waterbody.Check.nut] v.1
 Waterbody check is in effect a specialized pathfinder.
 It serves to check
     whether two points are in the same waterbody (i.e. a ship could travel between them).
 It is optimized to run extremely fast (I hope!).
-It can be called seperately, but was originally designed as a pre-run check for my Ship Pathfinder (not quite finished, but to also be included in this MetaLibrary).
+It can be called separately, but was originally designed as a pre-run check for my Ship Pathfinder (not quite finished, but to also be included in this MetaLibrary).